giantswarm/docs/src/content/ui-api/kubectl-gs/get-appcatalogs.md

 - `NAME`: Name of the App Catalog.
 - `URL`: URL for the Helm chart repository.
-- `AGE`: How long ago the appcatalog was created.
+- `CREATED`: How long ago the appcatalog was created.

 When viewing the available Apps within an App Catalog the output format features these columns: